 Jenkins 2.0 has introduced a key area called Pipelines.
 With Pipelines, organisations can define their delivery pipeline through a DSL (Pipeline-as-code).
 Pipelines, thus, can be versioned, checked into source and easily shared within an organisation.

 Pipelines model your delivery process (value stream) rather straight-jacketing you in “opinionated” process

 Typical delivery value stream within organisations have one commonality - atypicality.
 Most of the delivery processes are dissimilar unlike the canonical “build, test, deploy” examples that you see in examples.
 Here is an example from an earlier blog from Viktor Farcic on a delivery pipeline.

 The Pipeline DSL helps you capture complex process requirements through code - thus you can try-catch on deployment failures, loop through deployments, run tests in parallel.
 It brings the power of a programming language (groovy) to do so.
 At the same time, the DSL is simple enough to capture simple cases easily without having to touch groovy code.
 You can capture common patterns in functions and keep them in a global library so that new applications can build on these functions rather than re-invent.

 Pipelines continue on despite infrastructure failures

 A number of applications have pipelines that run into multiple days.
-A pipeline typically runs on Jenkins executors (formerly known as slaves) and it will continue running even in case of a master failure.
-You can imagine the productivity benefits on an existing pipeline where if a master crashed (itself or due to infrastructure failure) on day 4 of day 7 and it didn’t have to restart from day 1 - phenomenal.
+A pipeline typically runs on Jenkins executors (formerly known as agents) and it will continue running even in case of a controller failure.
+You can imagine the productivity benefits on an existing pipeline where if a controller crashed (itself or due to infrastructure failure) on day 4 of day 7 and it didn’t have to restart from day 1 - phenomenal.